 Concreate Repair Kits can be used to repair and fill small areas of floor and wall.
 The kits are available in 3 colours to match the Concreate colours – Natural Grey, Dark Grey and Mineral White.

 The kits include a small bottle of repair powder and bottle of touch up oil.
-The repair powder is mixed with water to fill small chips and holes and also used to fill edges and corners in wall installations.
+The repair powder is mixed with water and a small amount of white PVA glue to fill small chips and holes and also used to fill edges and corners in wall installations.
 The touch up oil can be used to seal any unfinished areas.

 Minor damage made to the edges of panels prior to, or during installation can be repaired easily with Concreate Repair Powder and touch up oil following the instructions below.

 1. Before carrying out any repair work, the damaged area should first be assessed.
 There should be no movement in the panel and any loose material should be removed with a sharp blade, finally the area should be cleaned and dry.